erik-trantt/my-toy-robot/README.md

 ## Setup

 1. This app runs on Ruby 2.6.6 installed on your local machine.
 If you need help installing Ruby, take a look at the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/)
-2. This app uses [Minitest](https://github.com/seattlerb/minitest), a built-in library since Ruby 2.3+
+2. This app uses:

+   - [Minitest](https://github.com/seattlerb/minitest): a built-in library since Ruby 2.3+\
+   - [Rubocop](https://rubocop.org/): a Ruby code style checker and formatter.
+      - Installation: `gem install rubocop`

 3. Clone this project: `git clone git@github.com:erik-trantt/toy_robot.git`
 4. Change to the directory: `cd my-toy-robot`